 While on a practical level the discovery opens up new possibilities for medical science, the bigger question (why do some genes activate after death?)
 Is a mystery.

 Noble believes that the key is to be found in the type of genes that reactivate after being in a lifelong sleep: many of them are linked to normally inhibited functions and activities.
 For example, upon death, the gene that tells cells to produce a spinal column is reactivated (and since there is already one, there is no reason to make another grow.

-The cells of our body, apparently, do not stop working "tout court".
+Apparently, the cells of our body do not stop working "tout court".
 They just stop working in synergy.
 The study of what happens in the hours and days just following death is a completely new frontier.

 "I call it the sunset of death," says Noble.
-“Where does the break between the cells and the whole functioning organism happen?
+“Where does the breakdown take place between the cells and the whole functioning organism?
 This is a great question.
 Nobody knows."